U-Alberta/ADaPT-ML/README.md

 ![Step Two](./graphics/step_2.png)

-- **2a** shows all of the created projects, allowing for multiple classification problems.
+- **2a** shows all the created projects, allowing for multiple classification problems.
 - **2b** has the popup for importing our `example_tasks.json` file.
 - **2c** shows the imported tasks, which can be clicked on to arrive at the labeling page.
 - **2d** is the main labeling interface determined by the [example config file](label-studio/config/example_config.xml), with different tabs for multiple annotators.